cmsc389T-spring23/Team7/Projects/P2/README.md

 This method will add a ghost and pacman object to the gameboard.
 It will return true if the method can correctly identify that a ghost or pacman object is present on the coordinates they were initialized on.
 ## Run Locally
 First, make sure gradle is installed locally on your computer.

-On the terminal, run the following command to start the game
+Then, starting from the root of the project, run the following command to start the game

 ```bash
   gradle build